-The Welding option combines training with classes in the background knowledge needed by workers in welding occupations.
+The Welding program combines training with classes in the background knowledge needed by workers in welding occupations.
 You practice and develop your welding skills in the laboratory and may take an examination for certification in arc welding.
+(If you are interested in a two-year program, see Welding Fabrication listed under Manufacturing Engineering Technology.)

-This option prepares you for a variety of positions in job specialty production and maintenance shops, as oxyacetylene burners, metallic inert gas (MIG) welders, arc welders, oxyacetylene welders, semiautomatic welding equipment operators and tungsten inert gas (TIG) welders.
+This program prepares you for a variety of positions in job specialty production and maintenance shops, as oxyacetylene burners, metallic inert gas (MIG) welders, arc welders, oxyacetylene welders, semiautomatic welding equipment operators and tungsten inert gas (TIG) welders.

-In addition to tuition, estimated costs for students who complete the entire program are books, \$110; lab fees, \$160; equipment and supplies, \$335.
+In addition to tuition, estimated costs for students who complete the entire program are books, \$123; class fees, \$227; equipment and supplies, \$440.
 Contact the financial aid office to find out if you qualify for help with these costs.